Symplectic/vivo-bootstrapped/README.md

 Deploying the theme is really simple:

-1. Copy the symplectic-bootstrap folder into the "themes" directory in your VIVO root.
+1. Copy the symplectic-bootstrapped-vivo folder into the "themes" directory in your VIVO root.
 2. Build and deploy VIVO with Ant

     `ant all`